dagger/dagger/DEMO.md

 ## 3. Action Implementations

 1. The command above executed an action from the TODOApp package.
-1. Open up `examples/todoapp/index.ts` and `examples/todoapp/dagger.graphql` and `examples/todoapp/operations.graphql`
+1. Open up `examples/todoapp/go/todoapp.go` and `examples/todoapp/go/schema.graphql` and `examples/todoapp/go/operations.graphql`
-1. Show the action implementations, explain mapping of args in typescript to `dagger.graphql`.
+1. Show the action implementations, explain mapping of args in typescript to `schema.graphql`.

 ### 3.1 Yarn Action

 1. Mention that todoapp is just calling out to the separate `yarn` action in build+test, now going to go look at that one
-1. Open up `examples/yarn/index.ts` and `examples/yarn/dagger.graphql`
+1. Open up `examples/yarn/index.ts` and `examples/yarn/schema.graphql`
 1. Go over how it is calling out to the `yarn` CLI via core.Exec.
    - `core` is a built-in package, always available to any action.

 ### 3.2 Alpine Action

 1. Note that `yarn` calls out to `alpine` to create an image with the `yarn` cli present.
-1. Open up `examples/alpine/alpine.go` and `examples/alpine/dagger.graphql`
+1. Open up `examples/alpine/alpine.go` and `examples/alpine/schema.graphql`
 1. Note that this action is implemented in Go.
    - However, the same schema format is used to define it as other actions we've seen.
 This enables it to be called from Typescript as easily as any other language.
 1. Briefly show how Alpine action works; just uses `core` actions to install the provided packages.

 ### 3.3 Netlify Action

-1. Go back to `examples/todoapp/index.ts`
+1. Go back to `examples/todoapp/go/todoapp.go`
 1. Show how the deploy action calls build and test in parallel with one another before moving onto the actual deploy.
 1. Note that it calls out to the `netlify` action to do the deployment
 1. Open up `examples/netlify/index.ts`